-In recent years, the contextual word embeddings, which are often learned with pre-trained language models, have achieved great success in many NLP tasks~\cite{devlin2018bert, yang2019xlnet}.
-Compared with the static word embeddings (e.g., Word2Vec~\cite{mikolov2013Distributed}, GloVe~\cite{pennington2014glove}, and FastText~\cite{bojanowski2017enriching}), the contextual word embeddings model the semantic information of words under the global context.
-There are also several works trying to utilize the contextual word embeddings to estimate the term weights.
+In recent years, contextual word embeddings, which are often learned with pre-trained language models, have achieved great success in many NLP tasks~\cite{peters2018deep, devlin2018bert, yang2019xlnet}.
+Compared with static word embeddings (e.g., Word2Vec~\cite{mikolov2013Distributed}, GloVe~\cite{pennington2014glove}, and FastText~\cite{bojanowski2017enriching}), contextual word embeddings model the semantic information of words under the global context.
+There are also several works trying to utilize contextual word embeddings to estimate term weights.
 For example, \citet{dai2019context, dai2020context} proposed a BERT-based framework (DeepCT) to evaluate the term importance of sentences/passages in a context-aware manner.
-It maps the contextualized representations learned by BERT to term weights, then uses the predicted term weights to replace the original TF field in the inverted index.
-Experimental results show that the predicted weights could better estimate the term importance and improve the term-based methods for the first-stage retrieval.
-Moreover, the results in~\cite{mackenzie2020efficiency} verify that DeepCT can improve search efficiency via static index pruning technique.
+It maps contextualized representations learned by BERT to term weights, then uses predicted term weights to replace the original TF field in the inverted index.
+Experimental results show that predicted weights could better estimate the term importance and improve term-based methods for the first-stage retrieval.
+Moreover, results in~\cite{mackenzie2020efficiency} verify that DeepCT can improve search efficiency via static index pruning technique.
 Furthermore, Dai et al.~\cite{dai2020context_www} introduced the HDCT model to learn term weights for long documents.
-It firstly estimates the passage-level term weights using contextual term representations produced by BERT.
-Then, the passage-level term weights are combined into the document-level term weights through a weighted sum. \citet{bai2020sparterm} proposed a novel framework SparTerm to build the term-based sparse representations in the full vocabulary space.
-It takes the pre-trained language model to map the frequency-based BoW representation to a sparse term importance distribution in the whole vocabulary.
-In this way, it can simultaneously learn the weights of existing terms and expand new terms for the document.
-Besides, the SparTerm also constructs a gating controller to generate binary and sparse signals across the dimension of vocabulary size, to ensure the sparsity of the final representations.
-It is worth noting that the learned term weights by the above models, including DeepCT, HDCT, and SparTerm, are in the range of 0-1.
-Then, they scaled the real-valued predictions into a \textit{tf}-like integer.
+It firstly estimates passage-level term weights using contextual term representations produced by BERT.
+Then, passage-level term weights are combined into document-level term weights through a weighted sum.
+It is worth noting that the learned term weights by the above models, including DeepCT and HDCT, are in the range of 0-1.
+Then, they scale the real-valued predictions into a \textit{tf}-like integer.
 In this way, these term weights can be directly integrated into the existing inverted index and be implemented with existing retrieval models.